dhoangquan1/StudentAssistantPortal/documents/DesignDocument_draft.md

 ## 2.1 Database Model

-Provide a list of your tables (i.e., SQL Alchemy classes) in your database model and briefly explain the role of each table.
+Brief descriptions of the tables in the database model:

 1. User Table
-    - This table stores the common users' data of both faculty and student, such as login informationa and contact information
+    - This table stores the common users' data of both instructor and student, such as login informationa and contact information
     - The table also have a role collumn to indicate if the user is a student or an instructor
-    - Instructor does not have data beyond user, so they do not have a seperate table
 2. Student Table
-    - This table stores the specfic data of students such as GPA and major
+    - This table stores the specfic data of students such as GPA and major, and inherits from User
+3. Instructor Table
+    - This table stores the instructor's relationship with other tables, and inherits from User
 3. Course Table
     - This table stores the predefined courses such as course number and title
 4. Section Table